swapnig/HadoopMapReduce/Airline_Monthly_Delay_Pattern/README.md

 ## Synopsis

-Goal is to compute the pattern of monthly delays for each airline.
+Goal is to compute the pattern of monthly delays for each airline (Apache Hbase vs Secondary Sort).

 More precisely, for each airline, the program produces an output line like this: